 Prof. Dr. Moritz Diehl - firstname.lastname@example.org

 The course’s aim is to give an introduction into numerical methods for the solution of optimal control problems in science and engineering.
 The focus is on both discrete time and continuous time optimal control in continuous state spaces.
 It is intended for a mixed audience of students from mathematics, engineering and computer science.
-This semester, Numerical Optimal Control is offered as a semi-online course.

 Structure of the course

 The course is organized as an online lecture and we provide recordings of the lecture and of the exercise solutions.
 Nonetheless we will meet once a week.
 This course has 6 ECTS credits.
 It is possible to do a project to get an additional 3 ECTS, i.e., a total of 9 ECTS for course+project.
 For more information please contact Florian Messerer.

 Virtual meetings: We will meet every Friday, 14:00 to 16:00 in a virtual lecture room.
 These meetings are alternatingly dedicated to either Q&A sessions with Prof. Diehl or exercise sessions with the teaching assistant (see below).
 We will use Zoom for the meetings.
 Please note that you can join the meeting via your browser and do not need to install to the Zoom client.
 You can join via this link (browser) or this (client).
 The password is 7zgjKJapQ.
 Except for the kick-off session, none of the meetings will be recorded.
 For more information on how the university uses Zoom, a guide for students, and a note on data protection please see here (sorry, so far this page seems to exist in german only.
 Please let us know if you have any questions regarding the content).